mshakhomirov/datawarehouseAdvanced/Project_5/Milestones/Shakhomirov_LP5_M1.md

 **Deliverable**

-The deliverable for this milestone is a working Node.js App which would be able to run locally and deploy to their AWS account as a lambda function.
+The deliverable for this milestone is a working (correct) AWS Cloudformation template.

 Upload a link to your deliverable in the Submit Your Work section and click submit.
 After submitting, the Author's solution and peer solutions will appear on the page for you to examine.